 After lunch Hank took me on a tour of the property.
 Our first stop, St. Vincent’s-in-the-Vineyard, an all faith chapel that sits on a knoll over looking the property.
 The chapel was moved onto the property and reconstructed.
 Being a destination winery, the chapel has become a very popular place for weddings especially for those choosing to make Chaumette the backdrop to their wedding.

 Nearby sits The Barn, a popular location for wedding receptions and other celebrations.

 Leaving the barn we drove over to the winery.
 Chaumette specializes in utilizing advanced viticultural techniques to handcraft their wines.
 Chaumette’s portfolio consists of about a dozen wines including Norton, Chardonel, Traminette, Chambourcin and Vignoles.
 Being a boutique winery, Chaumette concentrates on producing dry wines along with a small percentage of semi-dry and semi-sweet styles for a total output of three to five thousand cases annually.

-The Spa at at Chaumette Vineyards & Winery
+The Pool and Fitness Center at Chaumette Vineyards & Winery

 Our tour ended at the Villas.
 My Villa was nicely appointed with a fully equipped kitchen, 2 bedrooms, 2 baths and a living dining area with fireplace.

 In fact Zoe raced up and down the stairs deciding if the loft bedroom or the downstairs main bedroom bed was more befitting for this Saluki.